 After the customer clicks the button, try not to redirect them to another page.
 Include the registration form on the landing page and keep it to the absolute minimum.
 Customers can be overwhelmed if they click the CTA button and find dozens of fields they need to fill in.
 Ask only for the information necessary to achieve the goal, usually the name (personalization, remember?) and email address.
 And do not forget about digital privacy rights – ask for the customer’s consent to process their data.

 As an example, see the registration form Dropbox offers to its customers.
 Name, email, and password – and you are good to go.

 Designing a perfect landing page does not mean you are done.
 Without testing and measuring, you will never know if your design ideas actually work.
 Even small things matter – for example, did you know that even your CTA button color can make a difference when it comes to conversions?

 To learn what works and what does not, do A/B testing.
 Run two landing page designs and monitor their performance with conversion analytics tools to see which variant is better.
 These tools can provide complete data on which landing page components work best and which should be revised for the best result.
 If your conversion involves a phone call, use a call analytics system to measure performance and find things that require improvement.

 Ready to create a killer landing page?

 “You only get one chance to make a first impression” – this worn-out quote fits landing pages perfectly.
 Invest time and resources into building a great landing page, as it is the first thing your visitors see about you.
 Your landing page design decisions determine whether they leave you or choose to give your product a try.
-Hope our recommendations help you design the landing page that is just right for you.
+Hope our list of SaaS landing page best practices helps you design the landing page that is just right for you and your target audience.